ChrisDuffley/stationPlaylist/addonuserguide.md

 When add-on settings opens, a list of settings categories will be shown on the left, with settings for the selected category on the right.
 Select a category from list of categories, or to move between categories, press Control+Tab or Control+Shift+Tab.
 After configuring settings, select OK to save settings and close the dialog, or select Apply button to save settings and keep the dialog open.
 To discard changes, select Cancel.

+Note: not all settings will be available when opening add-on settings from Remote Studio.

 Most of the settings in this dialog were discussed throughout the add-on guide.
 Here is a complete list of available settings and their options (some settings are unavailable if NVDA is running in secure mode and some are not applicable to Remote Studio):

 * General add-on settings: home to a number of general options, including: